 Most professional websites are built and maintained using HTML IDEs because a good HTML IDE can increase productivity tremendously.
 Your HTML code is more likely to be filled with errors if you write it in a basic text editor or word processor.
 However, the use of an HTML IDE can greatly enhance your ability to handle errors as well as streamline your workflow with features designed specifically for this purpose.
 This can take the hassle out of coding and give you more time to focus on your website’s content.

 Though coding might seem intimidating at first, HTML IDE provides many features that make it easier for you to get started.
 Hopefully, this article enabled you to better understand HTML IDEs and narrow down your choices.
 If you choose any of the HTML IDEs listed above, you’ll likely be blown away by the experience.
 It’s a good idea to try different HTML IDEs to find the best one for you.

-Visual studio code, Komodo Edit, Notepad++ are some of the free, open source IDEs that you can use for HTML.
+Ans.
+Visual Studio code, Komodo Edit, and Notepad++ are some of the free, open-source IDEs that you can use for HTML.
 Sublime Text 3, Netbeans, etc., are also available.

+Ans.
 Yes, VS Code is great for HTML.
 A wide range of web technologies are supported, including HTML, CSS, SCSS, Less, and JSX/React.
-Visual Studio Code is fast, less buggy, lightweight and offers almost every feature plus a few more, like an integrated terminal and autocompletion.
-It also includes syntax highlighting, auto-completions, and customizable formatting.
+Visual Studio Code is fast, less buggy, lightweight and offers almost every feature plus a few more, like an integrated terminal and auto-completion.
+It also includes syntax highlighting, auto-completion, and customizable formatting.